skylantix/Website/src/content/membership.md

 </svg>
 </span>
 </summary>
 <p class="mt-3 text-gray-600 px-4">The price is psychologically sincere—not a marketing trick like $19.99.
 It's affordable but substantial enough to sustain the service without exploiting users.
-It leaves room for student discounts (40% for undergraduates) without collapsing margins.
+It leaves room for student discounts (40% off for 3 years for university students) without collapsing margins.
 It's the value of a cup of coffee per week for privacy, reliability, and transparency.</p>
 </details>

 <details class="group">